Parul1Garg/Fine-Tuned-RAG-Chatbot-/README.md

 -----

-## Instructions to run the chatbot with streaming response enabled
+## Instructions to run the Chatbot with streaming response enabled

 ### 1. Create & Activate environment
 - In Anaconda prompt, write - conda activate AI